ec-jrc/re3gistry/documentation/user-manual.md

 ##### Register federation export

-The editing interface is providng also a flag to allow the system to expose the reference code in the RoR format.
-In this way it can eventually be imported in the [INSPIRE register fedderation](https://inspire-regadmin.jrc.ec.europa.eu/ror/).
+The editing interface provides also a flag to allow the system to expose the reference code in the RoR format.
+In this way it can eventually be imported in the [INSPIRE register federation](https://inspire-regadmin.jrc.ec.europa.eu/ror/).

 ##### Add new reference codes